FarhanMasoodKhan/FarhanMasoodKhan/README.md

 Software Engineer
 -----------------

-Hi there, I'm Front-end Developer who focuses on writing clean, elegant, and efficient code.
-I love to spend time designing responsive Web Apps, Mobile Apps and fixing little details.
-My interests are MERN stack development, A.I, and Data Science.
-Proficient in Web development using the latest technologies like Reactjs, HTML5, CSS3, CSS Frameworks (Bootstrap, Tailwind CSS, etc), and different tools like Git, Github, VSCode, Vercel, and many more I am very familiar with the technologies like WordPress, Figma, and Adobe Illustrator.Hi there, I'm Front-end Developer who focuses on writing clean, elegant, and efficient code.
-I love to spend time designing responsive Web Apps, Mobile Apps and fixing little details.
-My interests are MERN stack development, A.I, and Data Science.
-Proficient in Web development using the latest technologies like Reactjs, HTML5, CSS3, CSS Frameworks (Bootstrap, Tailwind CSS, etc), and different tools like Git, Github, VSCode, Vercel, and many more I am very familiar with the technologies like WordPress, Figma, and Adobe Illustrator.
-Experience
+Innovative and scientifically rigorous recent graduate with a significant Front-end development internship experience.
+With a team-oriented attitude, I focuses on writing clean, elegant, and efficient code.
+Interested in the Full stack development, Data Science, ML and AI.

+Proficient in Web development using the latest technologies like HTML5, CSS3, JS, Bootstrap, and Reactjs.
+Very familiar with the technologies like Python, Data Science, ML and AI.
+I am seeking a challenging career with a progressive organization that provides an opportunity to capitalize on my Technical skills.

 * 🌍  I'm based in Rawalpindi
 * 🖥️  See my portfolio at [My Portfolio](http://farhan-portfolio.vercel.app)
 * ✉️  You can contact me at [farhanmasoodkhan2@gmail.com](mailto:farhanmasoodkhan2@gmail.com)
-* 🧠  I'm learning React | React Native
+* 🧠  I'm learning Python | Data Science

 <a href="https://www.github.com/FarhanMasoodKhan" target="_blank" rel="noreferrer"><img
 src="https://img.shields.io/github/followers/FarhanMasoodKhan?logo=github&style=for-the-badge&color=ffffff&labelColor=831843" /></a>